hlfredoutrodot/H-D-Remaster/README.md

  - added a launcher which allow advanced functionnalities like language change, auto-login and auto-host

 ## Download
-Download launcher to auto-install it [here](https://mega.nz/file/4b8gTaCK#Z9M0SBsX1sSTSvbia_ztyTuqxsI9j8PpzubcOHIt6zs)
+1. Download launcher to auto-install it [here](https://mega.nz/file/4b8gTaCK#Z9M0SBsX1sSTSvbia_ztyTuqxsI9j8PpzubcOHIt6zs)

-For advanced users/modders, download .7z archive [here](https://mega.nz/file/VaVz2BwA#9XZTveP09DfiiVp0Um03Z2v5WWnZPxFP5VNOw92uO7Q)
+2. For advanced users/modders, download .7z archive [here](https://mega.nz/file/VaVz2BwA#9XZTveP09DfiiVp0Um03Z2v5WWnZPxFP5VNOw92uO7Q)

-## Install
+## Install standalone

 Just launch game.exe (first link in the download section) in an empty directory located in your user path (Documents for example).
 It's where the game will be installed.